A-Group culture: Overview

 In 1907, the Egyptologist George A. Reisner first discovered artifacts belonging to the A-Group culture.
 Reisner named this society the A-Group, which is now an outdated archaeological term, but remained in the literature.
 Early hubs of this civilization included Kubaniyya in the north and Buhen in the south, with Aswan, Sayala, Toshka and Qustul in between.

-The A-Group population was once described as ethnically “very similar” to the pre-dynastic Egyptians in physical characteristics, although this view is considered largely outdated, with the A-Group now considered of having been closely related to Sub-Saharan and North African populations.
+The A-Group population was once described as having been closely related to the pre-dynastic Egyptians as an ethnic group, although this view is considered largely outdated, with the A-Group now considered of having been related to both Sub-Saharan and North African populations.
 The A-Group maintained commercial ties with the Ancient Egyptians.
 They traded raw materials like incense, ebony and ivory, which were gathered from the southern riverine area.
 They also bartered carnelian from the Western Desert as well as gold mined from the Eastern Desert in exchange for Egyptian craft products, olive oil, and other items from the Mediterranean basin.

 A-Group dwellings consisted mostly of reed huts and rock shelters, with most settlements taking the form of temporary settlements and pastoralist communities.
 A substantial A-Group settlement is at the site of Afyeh in Lower Nubia, where the remains of houses with stone foundation slabs have also been found.
 The location, architecture, and material culture of Afyeh, along with its uniqueness in Nubia, suggest that it may have been an Egyptian (Naqadian) outpost.

 A-Group Nubians were semi-nomadic herders and rudimentary agriculturalists who also practised extensive fishing, hunting and gathering.
 Evidence of agriculture first appears in the Terminal A-Group period, c.
 3200–3000 BC (contemporary with Naqada IIIB).